 Behavioral changes like the ones listed above are the most natural way to fight insomnia.
 These changes get to the root of your sleep disturbance.
 Unlike taking an herb or a sleeping pill, they are free and reusable.

 You might identify as an insomniac, but you don’t have to let chronic insomnia ruin your life.
-You may need to make some serious lifestyle changes, though.
+You may need to make some behavioral changes, though.

 Behavioral therapies are often more effective than sleeping pills and are longer lasting.
-A combination of stimulus control, relaxation therapy, sleep relaxation therapy, and cognitive behavioral therapy is usually most effective.
+A combination of stimulus control, relaxation therapy, sleep restriction therapy, and cognitive therapy (all together known as cognitive behavioral therapy for insomnia) is usually most effective.
 Insomnia feels like it’s going to last forever, but you will get through it and you will sleep again.